How cold is too cold for your chickens? It is a common question for most chicken raisers, mostly during winter and at night.

 Depending on the breed, chickens have different abilities to survive in different climates.
 You should raise cold hardy chickens only in cold climates.

 It can be a good idea if you have a space outside where you can keep your chicken.
-You only need to ensure the temperatures are 80 °F and below.
+You only need to ensure the temperatures are 80°F and below.

 How Cold Can Chicken Tolerate At Night?

-Chickens can easily tolerate 60-70 °F temperature, during freezy states and hot climate, 20-30 °C.
+Chickens can easily tolerate 60-70 °F temperature, during freezing temperatures and hot climates, 20-30 °C.Â

 Placing a thermometer inside the chicken coop is most important if you are living in a tool cold or hot areas.